-Crime prevention is a high priority for the college and Campus Safety Department.
+Crime prevention is a high priority for the College and Campus Safety Department.
 Community members are encouraged to be aware of their surroundings, on and off campus, and to take responsibility for their own safety and that of others.
-Campus Safety coordinates several programs to enhance the personal safety and safeguard property through education and awareness.
+Campus Safety coordinates several programs to enhance the personal safety of students and employees, and safeguard property through education and awareness.
+This is accomplished through outreach programs to students and employees, training for employees and Security Officers, safety presentations and dissemination of safety and security information.